Table of Contents

 Reverse osmosis

-This filters the water with the use of a semipermeable membrane to eradicate impurities and salt.
+This filters the water using a semipermeable membrane to eradicate impurities and salt.

 Distillation

-As discussed, this process brings the water to a boil and then immediately condense the steam to take it back to liquid form.
+As discussed, this process brings the water to a boil and then condenses the steam to return it to liquid form.

 Deionization